anilabraham-IT/IntuneEDU/IntuneEDU/add-wi-fi-profile.md

 Wi-Fi profiles are supported on Windows 10 devices, and on iOS devices purchased through Apple DEP.

 ## Configure your profile
 Windows 10 and iOS Wi-Fi configurations vary slightly.
-Because of the variation, you must create an individual Wi-Fi profile for your school's Windows 10 devices, and an individual one for your school's iOS devices.
+Because of the differences, you must create an individual Wi-Fi profile for your school's Windows 10 devices, and an individual one for your school's iOS devices.
 1. Sign in to Intune for Education > **Wi-Fi profiles**.
 2. Select the device platform you are configuring a profile for.
     a.
 If you are creating a profile for a Windows device, click **Add Windows 10 Wi-Fi profile**.